 Generally speaking, if you immediately switch from one job to another within your same field and get equal or higher pay, that’s not going to be much of a problem.
-But, if you start in a new career field or take a lower-paying job, you may have a harder time getting your loan approved.
+But, if you get a new job in a different career field or take a lower-paying job, you may have a harder time getting your loan approved.

 If you do find your pay structure or job position changing during or before the home buying process, it’s best to be proactive and speak to your lender.
 Typically, they will request:

 - An offer letter